equwal/encrypted-home-backups/README.md

 Username is for the folder to backup under `/home`.

-Mount folder cannot be in the `/home`.
+Mount folder cannot be in the `/home/username` and must exist: `# mkdir /mnt`.

-Execute it as root with the device plugged in.

-`# ./backup`
+Install it

+`root # ./install`

+Run it for the first backup and to verify install to /usr/bin.

+`root # backup`

-Or, if you have cron installed, it will install itself in cron.daily for fully automated encrypted backup.
+Or, if you have cron installed, it will install itself in cron.daily for fully automated daily encrypted backup.